ahmedw14/cpsc481-group5-savoury-secrets/README.md

   **password**: ```password123```

-- In the cooking screen, there is speech recognition where users can control going back and forth between recipes
+- In the cooking screen, there is speech recognition where users can control going back and forth between steps
   - To use speech recognition use on of the following supported browsers: Safari, Chrome, or Microsoft Edge
   - The supported speech recognition commands are "Next Step" and "Previous Step"
   - Ensure you are talking clearly into the microphone of your device